 At the age of three she started composing before she could even read or write notes.
 By the time she was seven her compositions had resulted in two piano methods.
 In addition to this she played her first recital at the age of five and made her first TV appearance a year later in which she played Haydn's Piano Concerto in D major with the Orquestra Sinfonica Nacional.
 Just a year later she played Mozart's Piano Concerto No. 23 in A major (K. 488), once again with the National Symphony Orchestra.
 From that moment on she won prizes at numerous regional and national competitions, going on to win the special prize and the Gina Bachauer prize at the Van Cliburn Competition in the USA when she was just 18.

-She recorded over 25 CDs of both live concerts and studio albums, amongst them Sergey Prokofiev's five piano concertos and all eight of Beethoven's piano concertos in St. Petersburg.
+She has recorded over 25 CDs of both live concerts and studio albums, amongst them Sergey Prokofiev's five piano concertos and all eight of Beethoven's piano concertos in St. Petersburg.

 "This album hit the nail right on the head.
 Each pianist knows they represent an entire orchestra and Eliane and Nina brilliantly succeed in producing all those different colors.
 Carlo and Koen hold the reins tightly and beat the drums to their heart's content.
 Sparks of joy are flying all around!"
 Thomas Vanderveken - Belgian presenter (The Gershwin and Bernstein connection)